-SCI105 PHYSICS LAB 1 YEAR 1 CREDIT

-PREREQUISITE: SCI102 CHEMISTRY OR SCI202 HONOF RS CHEMI STRY AND

-MAT103 ALGEBRA 2/MAT203 HONORS ALGEBRA \ 2

-The physics lab course is an introductory level course covering the concepts of Newton's laws, statics, dynamics, optics, DC circuits, waves, electromagnetism, two-dimensional vectors, gravity, work, and energy.
+SCI105 PHYSICS LAB 1 YEAR 1 CREDIT PREREQUISITE: SCI102 CHEMISTRY OR SCI202 HONOI MAT103 ALGEBRA 2/MAT203 HONORS ALGEBRA A 2 urse is an introductory level course cove Newton's laws, statics, dynamics, optics, DC circuits, waves, electromagnetism, two- dimensional vectors, gravity, work, and energy.
 Lab work is included in the course.
 Grade is based on daily assignments, lab work, and exams.
 Focus on labs and developing concepts.

-SCI107 SPORTS MEDICINE (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE; GRADES 10-12 ONLY CAN BE TAKEN TO HELP SATISFY SCIENCE LAB GRADUATION REQUIREMENT; DOES NOT SATISFY NCAA ATHLETICS ELIGIBILITY SCIENCE REQUIREMENT

-This introductory course is designed to help students gain an understanding of sports medicine, the various associated disciplines, and the role they play in the needs of athletes.
-Emphasized throughout this course, students will study basic anatomy along with the integumentary, nervous, circulatory and respiratory systems.
+SCI107 SPORTS MEDICINE (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE; GRADES 10-12 ONLY CAN BE TAKEN TO HELP SATISFY SCIENCE LAB GRADUA TION REQ UIREMENT This introductory course is designed to help students gain an understanding of sports medicine, the various associated disciplines, and the role they play in the needs of athletes.
+Emphasized d throughout this course, students will stud dy basic ana atomy along with the integumentary, nervous, circulatory and respiratory systems.
 Focus will be placed on basic concepts dealing with common sports-related movements, injuries, and conditions through the field of athletic training and strength & conditioning.
 The course also addresses the history of athletic training, healthcare administration, and the ethical/legal considerations for sports medicine professionals.
 The many career opportunities available under this vast umbrella are also examined.
 This course contains lectures and hands-on labs including taping, CPR, blood pressure, and heart rate.
 The student will need to complete one observation of a sports medicine professional during the school year.
 Options for observation locations will be given to the student the second week of school.

-SCI108 SPORTS MEDICINE 2 (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: SCI107 SPORTS MEDICINE (70% or higher) CAN BE TAKEN TO HELP SATISEY SCIENCE LAB GRADUATION
+SCI108 SPORTS MEDICINE 2 (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: SITE: SCI107 SPORTS MEDICINE (70% or higher) CAN BE TAKEN TO HELP SATISFY SCIENCE LAB GRADUATION REQUIREMENT